noirbizarre/flask-restplus/doc/documenting.rst

 - ``multiple``: specify that the number must be a multiple of this value.

-The ``DateTime`` field also accept the ``min``, ``max`, ``exclusiveMin`` and ``exclusiveMax`` optionnal arguments but they should be date or datetime (either as ISO strings or native objects).
+The ``DateTime`` field also accept the ``min``, ``max`, ``exclusiveMin`` and ``exclusiveMax`` optional arguments but they should be date or datetime (either as ISO strings or native objects).

 .. code-block:: python